 Sadly, this another item that is often skipped by many roofing contractors because of the costs associated with purchasing this specifically designed shingle.
 There are lower cost alternatives, but always best and safest to use the specific product designed, warranted and recommended by the shingle manufacturer.

-When you speak to your potential roofing contractor, ensure they are going to install the specific starter shingles on your home that are suited for the shingle selected, to get the most protection in the event of powerful storms and heavy winds.
+When you speak to your potential Windsor Roofing Contractor, ensure they are going to install the specific starter shingles on your home that are suited for the shingle selected, to get the most protection in the event of powerful storms and heavy winds.

 These are special shingles that cover the ridge and hips of your roof, where two slopes meet, which is a naturally vulnerable area.